SolisWare/axion-notes/README.md

 ![License](https://img.shields.io/badge/license-MIT-yellow)
 ![Platform](https://img.shields.io/badge/platform-macOS%20%7C%20Windows%20%7C%20Web-lightgray)

 Axion Notes is an open source sticky notes app for macOS, Windows, and the web, built by SolisWare.
-It combines a React web app with an Electron desktop client so you can create, color-code, sort, and save digital sticky notes locally on your device.
+It combines a React web app with an Electron desktop client so you can create, format, organize, and save digital sticky notes locally on your device.

 ### Early release notice
 > SolisWare Axion Notes is currently pre-1.0 software.
 Features, storage formats, settings, and app behavior may change between releases, and backward compatibility is not guaranteed until a stable 1.0 release.